Maciejowski2006/html-sass-ts-template/README.md

 This template is here to simplify project setup with Vanilla HTML+Sass/SCSS+TypeScript.
 This template uses [Vite](https://vitejs.dev/) as dev server and build tool, TypeScript, Sass as CSS pre-processor and PostCSS(on build) to add vendor prefixes.

 ## Using this template
-To use it you can just clone it from GitHub, or use [degit](https://github.com/Rich-Harris/degit#installation):
+To use it you can create new repository from this with "Use this template" button, clone it, or use [degit](https://github.com/Rich-Harris/degit#installation):
 ```bash
 degit github:Maciejowski2006/html-sass-ts-template my-project